rokath/trice/docs/TriceEncodings.md

 and so on...

 A [sync package](#sync-packages) can be inserted anytime between 2 trice but not inside a trice.

+### `bare` and `bareL` encoding

+This was the first minimal implementation.
+Could be interstuing for 8-bit and 16-bit processors.

+- no cycle counter
+- 16-bit IDs
+- no runtime strings
+- target source: trice/srcTrice.C/intern/triceBareEncoder.h
+- trice tool source: trice/internal/decoder/bareDecoder.go
+- trice tool test file: trice/internal/decoder/bareDecoder_test.go

+### `wrap` and `wrapL` encoding

+This is also `bare` & `bareL` encoding but with additional control bytes.

+### `esc` encoding

+This is a try-out escape sequence encoding implementation and kept for reference.

+- no endianness choice
+- no cycle counter
+- 16-bit IDs
+- runtime strings up to 255 chars
+- target source: trice/srcTrice.C/intern/triceEscEncoder.h
+- trice tool source: trice/internal/decoder/escDecoder.go
+- trice tool test file: trice/internal/decoder/escDecoder_test.go

+### `mini` encoding (idea)

+- Supports only `TRICE0`, `TRICE16_1`, `TRICE8_2`.
+- 16-bit IDs and 16-bit data
+- Recommended for 8-bit controller
+- Minimal memory footprint
+- Maximal speed.

+### `mix` encoding (idea)

+- Combines `pack2` and `mini` by using 1 bit from the ID space as mode bit.
+- If mode bit is 0, then `mini` encoding with 15-bit IDs (32767 usable)
+- If mode bit is 1, then `pack2` encoding with 19-bit IDs (524287 usable)
+- The 4-bit count offers 2 reserved values for future extension.

+### own encoding

+To implement a different encoding:

+- Copy trice/srcTrice.C/intern/trice*Any*Encoder.h, to trice/srcTrice.C/intern/trice*Own*Encoder.h.
+- Adapt trice/srcTrice.C/intern/trice*Own*Encoder.h and integrate it in trice.h accordingly.
+- Create a test project, copy and adapt triceConfig.h in the desired way.
+- Copy trice/internal/decoder/*any*Decoder.go to trice/internal/decoder/**own**Decoder.go and adapt it.
+- Integrate *own*Decoder.go accordingly.
+- Write tests!

 ## Encoding `bare` & `bareL`